 The initial financing plan

-The initial financing plan, also known as a sources and uses table, is a valuable resource to have in your business plan when starting your waste management services as it reveals the origins of the money needed to establish the business (sources) and how it will be allocated (uses).
+The initial financing plan, also known as a sources and uses table, is a valuable resource to have in your business plan when starting your waste management company as it reveals the origins of the money needed to establish the business (sources) and how it will be allocated (uses).

-Having this table helps show what costs are involved in setting up your waste management services, how risks are shared between founders, investors and lenders, and what the starting cash position will be.
+Having this table helps show what costs are involved in setting up your waste management company, how risks are shared between founders, investors and lenders, and what the starting cash position will be.
 This cash position needs to be sufficient to sustain operations until the business reaches a break-even point.

 - The executive summary